Wendy22-MN/SE_Day1_Assignment-/README.md

 **What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.**

 **Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.**
+1. Unit Testing
+Unit testing involves testing individual components or functions of a program in isolation to ensure they work correctly.
+Developers typically write these tests while coding.
+It Catches bugs early in development, helps developers ensure each part of the code works as expected and makes debugging easier by isolating faulty components.

+2. Integration Testing
+Integration testing checks whether different modules or components of a system work together properly.
+It ensures that data flows correctly between different parts of the software.
+It ensures seamless communication between different software components, helps detect issues in data exchange or API interactions and prevents integration failures that could break the system.

+3. System Testing
+System testing evaluates the complete software system as a whole to check if it meets the specified requirements.
+It tests the entire application in an environment that simulates real-world conditions.
+It verifies that the entire system functions as expected, identifies performance, security, and usability issues, and ensures compliance with business requirements.

+4. Acceptance Testing
+Acceptance testing determines whether the software is ready for release by validating it against business and user requirements.
+It is usually performed by the end user or client.
+It confirms that the software meets user expectations, reduces the risk of failure after deployment and ensures that the final product is user-friendly and reliable

 **#Part 2: Introduction to AI and Prompt Engineering**

 **Define prompt engineering and discuss its importance in interacting with AI models.**